Post-Doctoral Research Associate

 |How to Apply||

-Click “Apply to this Job” and complete the information form.
-Attach 1) letter of interest that describes your qualifications for the job, anticipated contributions, and your experience contributing to inclusive environments in which every person and every interaction matters; 2) curriculum vitae; and 3) contact information for three professional references.
+Click “Apply to this job” and complete the information form.
+Attach 1) a letter of interest that describes your qualifications for the job, statement of research, anticipated contributions, and your experience contributing to inclusive environments; 2) your curriculum vitae; and 3) statements that describe your philosophy and approach to research (combine into one document and attach as “Other Document”).
+Arrange for three confidential professional letters of reference to be sent to Dr. Xinghui Sun at firstname.lastname@example.org.

 |For questions or accommodations related to this position contact||